Greenland and the European Union: EU–Greenland partnership

 Greenland is eligible for EU funding.
-Between 2007 and 2013, the EU allocated approximately €190 million, and between 2014 and 2020, €217.8 million are planned for sustainable development, with focus on education.
+Between 2007 and 2013, the EU allocated approximately € 190 million, and between 2014 and 2020, € 217.8 million are planned for sustainable development, with focus on education.
 In 2015, a joint declaration about closer relations between EU and Greenland was signed by Denmark, Greenland and the EU.

-In March 2015, the President of the EU Commission, the Prime Minister of Denmark and the Greenland Premier signed 'an umbrella' framework document outlining EU-Greenland relations, a "Joint Declaration on relations between the European Union, on the one hand, and the Government of Greenland and the Government of Denmark, on the other".
+In March 2015, the President of the EU Commission, the Prime Minister of Denmark and Greenland's Premier signed 'an umbrella' framework document outlining EU-Greenland relations, a "Joint Declaration on relations between the European Union, on the one hand, and the Government of Greenland and the Government of Denmark, on the other".
 By this document, the EU confirms its long lasting links with Greenland and reiterates the geostrategic importance of Greenland for the EU.

 The Brexit debate has reignited talk about the EU in Greenland, and there have been calls for the island to rejoin the Union.
-In 2024 an opinion poll found that 60 percent of Greenland's population would vote in favour of re-joining the EU, an increase from 2021 where only 40 percent were in favour.
+In 2024 an opinion poll found that 60 percent of Greenland's population would vote in favour of re-joining the EU, an increase from 2021 when only 40 percent were in favour.

+In late January 2026, during the Greenland crisis, a survey commissioned by The Copenhagen Post found that only 5% of Greenlanders favoured closer cooperation with the United States, while 65% favoured closer cooperation with the European Union, and 29% stated no position.

+Early in September 2026, European Commission President Ursula von der Leyen announced a substantial investment in sectors including critical minerals, satellite communications and renewable energy.

 Outside the EU

 Greenland originally joined the then-European Communities with Denmark in 1973.
-At that time Greenland had no autonomy from Denmark, which it gained in 1979.
+At that time Greenland had had no autonomy from Denmark, which it gained in 1979.
 Greenland achieved some special treatment such as restrictions on business for non-residents and fisheries.
 Greenland got the right to one European Parliament member in the parliament election 1979.

 Greenland left in 1985, following a referendum in 1982 with 53% voting for withdrawal after a dispute over fishing rights.
-The Greenland Treaty formalised their exit.
+The Greenland Treaty formalised its exit.

 There has been some speculation as to whether Greenland might consider rejoining the European Union, although this seems highly unlikely to occur any time soon.
-On 4 January 2007, the Danish daily Jyllands-Posten quoted the former Danish minister for Greenland, Tom Høyem, as saying "I would not be surprised if Greenland again becomes a member of the EU ...
+On 4 January 2007, the Danish daily Jyllands-Posten quoted the former Danish minister for Greenland, Tom Høyem, as having said: "I would not be surprised if Greenland again becomes a member of the EU ...
 The EU needs the Arctic window and Greenland cannot alone manage the gigantic Arctic possibilities".
 The debate was reignited during the 2008–2011 Icelandic financial crisis.
-The EU Common Fisheries Policy is an important reason why Greenland, Norway and Iceland stay outside the EU.
-There was hope that the Icelandic negotiations on EU membership 2011–2013 could create an exception to the policy but the negotiations never got that far.
+The EU Common Fisheries Policy (CFP) is an important reason why Greenland, Norway, and Iceland are staying outside the EU.
+There was hope that the Icelandic negotiations on EU membership 2011–2013 could create an exception to the CFP but the negotiations never got that far.
 "Gigantic Arctic possibilities" refers to natural resources such as mining.